DaveahamLincoln/mcdi-jiradocs/docs/setup.md

-## Step 1: Fill out and return a JIRA Permissions Slip

-If you have not already done so, please [download, print, and fill out a permissions slip for JIRA.](https://bitbucket.org/DaveahamLincoln/mcdi-jira-kb/downloads/jira_permissions_slip.pdf).

-1. Fill in your name and the date.
-2. Mark the boxes for the permissions that you need with an X.
-3. Have the project lead for each project where you've requested permissions sign off on the request.
-4. Return the slip to IT- we will review it, sign it, file it, and grant you the necessary permissions.

-## Step 2: Set Firefox as your default browser.
+## Step 1: Set Firefox as your default browser.

 While JIRA is supported by all major browsers, MCDI's JIRA installation relies heavily on the [Smart Attachments plugin](https://marketplace.atlassian.com/plugins/com.stiltsoft.jira.smart-attachments/server/overview), which only intuitively supports Internet Explorer and Firefox.
 For the purposes of ensuring cross-platform functionality, security, and utility, MCDI IT **strongly** recommends using Firefox.